Life Studies (PSHCE)

 Our focus on British values and life in modern Britain is designed to ensure students understand their place in the community, Britain and globally.
 We progressively look at democracy, the rule of law, individual liberty, mutual respect for and tolerance of, those with different faiths and beliefs and for those without faith.
 We aim to challenge preconceptions and stimulate meaningful discussions with and between students to ensure our young people are ready to play their part in modern Britain.

 Our focus is on providing the right education to help young people make their own decisions and take responsibility for their lives and communities.
-Aspire for Life helps to create a fair, inclusive and cohesive society, through the topics studied.
+Life Studies helps to create a fair, inclusive and cohesive society, through the topics studied.
 Furthermore, by taking part, we want to equip students with the knowledge, skills, and confidence to take part and drive change as effective citizens, both as individuals and as communities.

 Accommodation and Resources